beamer-bridge/beamer/docs/source/whitepaper.rst

 In order to guarantee the above, the protocol is designed in an optimistic manner.
 The protocol is streamlined for the optimal case where no evildoers attempt to attack it.
 We then make sure that anyone attacking the system will be punished financially.
 The protocol also tries to make up for additional opportunity costs suffered by the victims.
-This is done by forwarding the punishment to the victim.
+This is done by forwarding the loss of the attacker to the victim.
 We also economically incentivize honest participants to enforce the security of the protocol.

 The protocol
 ------------